srcshelton/gentoo-ebuilds/README.md

     * eselect requires app-shells/bash
 * app-admin/rasdaemon
     * Align ebuild USE-flags to `configure` options, allow use without perl sqlite modules
+* app-arch/lz4
+    * Avoid cross-linked library if using sys-apps/systemd
 * app-arch/xz-utils
     * Explicitly depend on 'grep that handles long lines and -e' (although the real issue could be that somehow GNU `grep` _was_ installed during bootsrapping, but `libpcre` wasn't?)
 * ~~app-crypt/gnupg~~